 Cloth diapering isn’t for everyone, but may be a good fit for your family.
 If you do choose disposables, there are reputable companies that offer organic alternatives so you don’t expose your baby to the harsh chemicals most popular diaper brands contain.
 Seventh Generation and The Honest Company offer disposables made with all-natural materials, unbleached cotton and are fragrance and petroleum-free.
 The best way to make an informed decision is to come to our diapering class, check out products and techniques and get all your questions answered by Austin ABC’s experts.

-To find out more about Austin Area Birthing Center, contact us for a tour of our Duval or Wm Cannon and Manchaca locations.
+To find out more about Austin Area Birthing Center, contact us for a tour of our AABC Duval, AABC South, and AABC Wilco locations.
 Our award-winning maternal care is affordable, and our low-cost birthing fee is all-inclusive of all our prenatal, postnatal and baby care classes including the Cloth Diapering class.

 Call us for a tour – reach us our AABC Duval location at 512-346-3224, AABC South location at 512-243-8066 and AABC Wilco location at 512-900-3832.